Understanding The Underworld: Hell, Hades, Death & Sheol

-While these concepts may sound unorthodox to some who were raised under Greek Neoplatonism and Cartesian influences, the reality is that they are neither new, nor radical teachings.
+While these Jewish and Thomistic Dualism concepts may sound unorthodox to some who were raised under Greek Neoplatonism and Cartesian influences, the reality is that they are neither new, nor radical teachings.
 Along with Saint Augustine (4th century) and Thomas Aquinas (13th century), the founder of the Protestant Reformation in the 16th century, Martin Luther, rejected these Greek influences and held to the doctrines of "soul sleep" and conditional immortality.
 Hopefully this overview gives a better understanding of the underworld and what scripture says regarding the hereafter.
-Many questions remain of course, but my hope is that this study has at least imparted a hunger to investigate and challenged some of our traditions and beliefs.
+Many questions remain of course, but my hope is that this study has at least imparted a hunger to investigate and has challenged some of our traditions and beliefs.
 Sheol is a major biblical concept which is largely ignored in the church, so I believe it is worthwhile to spend some time on it.
 However I rarely get the chance to fully develop the biblical case due to time constraints, so this article felt in order.
 Though this is not an essential doctrine, should not be held dogmatically, and should not cause division in the Church, my hope and prayer is that it aids others in their understanding of a biblical framework and creates opportunity for thought and discussion now, "for there is no knowledge or wisdom in Sheol where you are going..."

 *All Bible references quoted are from the NASB translation unless otherwise noted

 **For another web resource on this topic click here